 2.3. inurl: + allinurl:

 These operators are similar to the intitle: and allintitle: with the difference being that we only want pages that have the requested terms in their URLs.
-Again, we can use inurl: if looking for a single word contained in the address of the webpage or allinurl: for a phrase with or more words.
+Again, we can use inurl: if looking for a single word contained in the address of the webpage or allinurl: for a phrase with two or more words.

 With this operator we are looking for specific file types only.
 The supported file types include: .PDF, .DOC, .TXT, .XLS, .PPT.